 After blepharoplasty, patients’ eyes will look much more open and brighter.
 The skin around their eyes will also be tighter and smoother, as any fat deposits can be removed during the surgery.
 Finally, our doctors can smooth out the transition between the upper cheek and lower eyelid to restore a youthful contour to the patient.

 Blepharoplasty alone can provide significant cosmetic improvement.
 However, our doctors may recommend combining blepharoplasty with a facelift to address signs of aging in the lower face and neck, with a brow lift to raise the droopy eyebrow, or with other procedures.

 Book Your Consultation

-Patients from Washington, DC, Maryland, and Northern Virginia choose CCFPS in part because we are a specialty practice focused primarily on facial aesthetics.
+Patients from choose CCFPS in part because we are a specialty practice focused primarily on facial aesthetics.
 Our doctors hold extensive training and experience in facial procedures, including blepharoplasty.
 As your doctor, they will prioritize your safety and comfort, work with you to define your goals, and provide you with a natural-looking and attractive outcome.

 Blepharoplasty can subtly but substantially reduce signs of aging and fatigue with a single targeted surgery.
-To talk with a board-certified surgeon about the procedure, contact CCFPS for an appointment in the Washington, DC area at (301) 200-4153.
+To talk with a board-certified surgeon about the procedure, contact CCFPS for an appointment at (301) 652-8191.